Konamiman/MSX2-Technical-Handbook/README.md

 * Fixing typos and mistakes.
 * Improving the markdown layout/formatting e.g. converting the ASCII tables to markdown.
 * Converting the ASCII figures to pretty pictures as they were in the original printed book.
+* Providing the missing parts (Appendix 7 and Appendix 9)

 ### Last but not least...